sudo-tv2norge/tv2-cloudfoundation/blueprints/networking/ilb-connection-options/walkthrough/README.md

 ![](drop%20connections%20on%20unhealthy.png)

 Connections can be dropped if all backends are unhealthy by configuring a Failover Policy, which requires an extra backend marked as failover.
-The failover backend needs at least one instance.
+The failover backend just needs an instance group, there's no need for actual instances.

 ```bash
 terraform apply -var enable_failover=true